Vaccination Update - May 2021

 The NHS is currently offering the COVID-19 vaccines to people most at risk from coronavirus.
 You will be called up by your GP when its your turn.

-Across Sutton the vaccine is being offered in some hospitals and local vaccination centres run by GPs.
-It’s being given to:
+Across Sutton the vaccine is being offered in some hospitals, some pharmacies and local vaccination centres.
+For a full list of those being offered the vaccine visit the NHS website.

 If you’re in one of the priority groups you can book an appointment at a local vaccination centre or community pharmacy site online or by calling 119 for free (7am – 11pm, seven days a week).